Root-Rot/Arch-Gaming-Setup-Script/README.md

 This is a simple script to set up your Arch system for gaming.
 It installs GameMode and a few choice applications, along with a custom kernel.

+Important/How to run:
+chmod +x v1.0.0-Arch-Gaming-Setup-Script.sh
+./v1.0.0-Arch-Gaming-Setup-Script.sh

+Do not run this script with sudo!

 Custom Kernel Used:
 linux-cachyos